wfratczak/Photometer/README.md

 # Photometer
 Mobile image processing application for iOS

-Project created for Engineer thesis.
 Appliaction can recognize previously added objects with source images.
 Potentially used for recognition of home counters/meters (water, gas, energy) and their values.

 The image recognition is based on histograms comparision.